|

 closely-related Pterodroma

-heraldica, the Herald Petrel, of the Pacific
+heraldica, the Herald Petrel, of the Pacific Ocean.

 the correct spelling for the island, off the Brazilian coast, where the bird

-breeds is "Trindade".)
+breeds is "Trindade".

-Fea's Petrel (nt) (p) (NAr)
+Fea's Petrel (nt) (p) (NAr) (ph) (*)

 Pterodroma feae

-f. feae.
-Subspecies that breeds on a small island off
+The subspecies that breeds on a small island off

 Madeira and possibly on the Azores is Pterodroma

-f. deserta.
 These may be determined to be 2 species.

-formerly considered part of Soft-plumaged Petrel, Pterodroma
+The Fea's Petrel was considered part of Soft-plumaged Petrel,

-Bulwer's Petrel (p) (NAr) (*) ______
+Bulwer's Petrel (p) (NAr) (ph) (*) ______

 Bulweria bulwerii (monotypic)

-Leach's Storm-Petrel (p) ______
+Leach's Storm Petrel (p) ______

 Oceanodroma l. leucorhoa

-(p) (*) ______
+Band-rumped Storm Petrel (p) (*) ______

-Oceanodroma castro (monotypic)
+Oceanodroma castro

-Wilson's Storm Petrel (+p) * ______
+Wilson's Storm Petrel (+p) (ph)

 Oceanites oceanicus

-(2 subspecies in the North Atlantic: O.
+2 subspecies of the Wilson's Storm Petrel occur in the North Atlantic: O.

-o. oceanicus & O. o.
+o. oceanicus and O. o.

 exasperatus)